JesseEmond/theoretical/merge/README.md

 selection_sort(length=num_blocks, compare_fn=compare_first_elem, swap_fn=swap_block)
 ```

-Now what's interesting about sorting blocks in this way is that, if we take the first 2 adjacent blocks afterwards and assume that everything to the left of them is fully sorted (in their final positions in `A`, i.e. in the middle of the algorithm), they are guaranteed to contain the next `Z` smallest elements of the unsorted part of `A`.
+Now what's interesting about having sorted blocks in this way is that, if we take the first 2 adjacent blocks afterwards and assume that everything to the left of them is fully sorted (in their final positions in `A`, i.e. in the middle of the algorithm), they are guaranteed to contain the next `Z` smallest elements of the unsorted part of `A`.
 Diagram to help picture that:

 ```
 |-----:-----:-----:-----|--a--:--b--|--c--:--d--:--e--:--f--:--g--|-buffer-|